 If you want to apply for a permit, your company needs to conduct its own research.
 Possibly, your project or idea has an impact on local residents or other companies in the vicinity.
 In that case, you must contact these people.
 Ask them what they think of your plan.
 When applying for a permit, you enclose their answers.
 That is called participation.

 Is your company disadvantaged by the Environment and Planning Act?
 For example, because you have to incur extra costs for your construction project due to a rule in the law or a permit.
 You can receive compensation, called disadvantage compensation.
-The Environment and Planning Act will include a regulation that states when the government must compensate for damage that was caused as a result of a government decision.
+The Environment and Planning Act includes a regulation that states when the government must compensate for damage that was caused as a result of a government decision.

 Read the Environment and Planning Act